HardstuckGuild/GW2-Tooltips.js/README.md

 		<link rel="stylesheet" type="text/css" href="path/to/your/tooltips.css" />
 	</head>
 	```
 	By including the script it wil automatically hook the whole document of the current page.

+## Keybinds
+Currently there are two hard-coded keybinds available:
+- `ctrl + alt + D`: toggle `showFactComputationDetail`
+- `ctrl + alt + T`: toggle `showPreciseAbilityTimings`

 ## Compiling form TypeScript
 1. Download [Node.js](https://nodejs.org/en)
-2. Get the [typescript compiler](https://www.typescriptlang.org/) (probably obtained and installed globally using node by running `npm install -g typescript`)
 3. Clone this repository (`git clone git@github.com:HardstuckGuild/Tooltips.js.git`) or download it
-4. The `tsconfig.json` in the project root defines all parameters.
-You only need to run `tsc build` next to it.
+4. The `tsconfig.json` and `rollup.config.mjs` in the project root define all parameters.
+You only need to run `npm run build` next to them.
-5. The `out/` directory now holds your compiled `tooltips.js` file
+5. The `out/` directory now holds your compiled `tooltips.min.js` file